Azure Compute Explained: A Simple Guide to Microsoft's Cloud Powerhouse

 Security and Governance Best Practices

-• Identity and Access Management (IAM): Use Azure Active Directory (Azure AD) and Role-Based Access Control (RBAC) to enforce the principle of least privilege.
-Grant users, groups, and services only the permissions they absolutely need to perform their jobs.
+- Identity and Access Management (IAM): Use Azure Active Directory (Azure AD) and Role-Based Access Control (RBAC) to follow the 'principle of least privilege.'
+This means only giving people and services the exact permissions they need to do their job, and no more.

 Comparisons and Available Resources